Nannakaroliina/ds-project/README.md

 Require a card and a player.
 If the card is in the hand of the player the method will play it.
 If the card is not in the player hand it will raise an exception: "card not in player hand"

+#### points_counter()
+Return the points of Team one and Team Two as two int values.
+Before counting the points it check that each player played all the cards if is not the case throws an exception

 ## Play the game